-- Responses of around 43% of the firms in the sample in January 2018 indicate 'much less than normal' profit margin (Chart 5). - About 65% of firms continue to report squeezing of profit margins.
+- Responses of around 46% of the firms in the sample in February 2018 indicate 'much less than normal' profit margin (Chart 5).
+This is showing an increasing trend during last 4 consecutive months. - Over 65% of firms continue to report squeezing of profit margins.
 This proportion has remained more or less stable during last 4 months. - Perception of higher profit margins in the current economic conditions is not supported by the data.